-FATCA imposes a reporting and 30% withholding tax regime with respect to (a) certain U.S. source income (including interest, dividends, royalties and other passive income) and gross proceeds from the sale or other disposition of property that can produce U.S. source interest or dividends and (b) certain non-U.S. source payments paid to non-compliant foreign (i.e., non-U.S.) "financial institutions" (or FFIs).
-For purposes of the FATCA rules, Alaris will likely be treated as an FFI, and therefore intends to comply with FATCA.
+FATCA imposes due diligence, reporting and 30% withholding tax obligations with respect to certain U.S. source income (including interest, dividends, royalties and other passive income) and, beginning in 2020: (a) gross proceeds from the sale or other disposition of property that can produce U.S. source interest or dividends and (b) certain non-U.S. source payments made to non-compliant foreign (i.e., non-U.S.) "financial institutions" (or "FFIs").
+Alaris, which is treated as an FFI under the FATCA rules, complies with its obligations under FATCA.

 In early 2014, Canada and the United States entered into an intergovernmental agreement (the "IGA") to facilitate compliance with FATCA by Canadian financial institutions.
-Under the IGA, Alaris (and its subsidiaries) is required to (i) register with the IRS and acquire an identifying number, (ii) perform specified diligence to determine whether they have any "U.S. reportable accounts" and (iii) report information to the CRA about their US "account holders", which could include certain of Alaris' shareholders.
-The CRA will provide information about U.S. reportable accounts to the IRS in a manner consistent with the protections provided in the Canada-U.S. tax treaty.
-Alaris and its subsidiaries have registered with the IRS and acquired identifying numbers as required and are currently implementing diligence procedures to meet its further obligations under FATCA.
+Under the IGA, Alaris (and its subsidiaries) (i) registered with the IRS and acquired identifying numbers, (ii) perform specified diligence to determine whether they have any "U.S. reportable accounts" and (iii) beginning in 2016, will annually report information to the CRA about their US "account holders", which could include certain of Alaris' shareholders.
+The CRA will provide information about U.S. reportable accounts to the U.S. Internal Revenue Service (or "IRS") in a manner consistent with the protections provided in the Canada-U.S. tax treaty.
+Alaris and its subsidiaries will continue refining diligence procedures to meet their obligations under FATCA.

 Equity and debt interests that are regularly traded on an established securities market are not treated as "financial accounts" under the IGA.
 If the Common Shares are regularly traded on an established securities market, Alaris will not be required to provide information to the CRA about U.S. holders of Common Shares.
-The Common Shares are regularly traded on an established securities market and as such, Alaris does not expect to be required to report information about US holders of its Common Shares to the CRA.
+The Common Shares are regularly traded on an established securities market and as such, Alaris does not expect to report information about US holders of its Common Shares to the CRA under FATCA.
 However, should the Common Shares no longer be considered to be regularly traded on an established securities market, Alaris' reporting obligations under FATCA may change.

-This description is based on guidance issued by the IRS and the Treasury Department, including recently issued final regulations, IRS notices and intergovernmental agreements.
+This description is based on the U.S. Internal Revenue Code, guidance issued by the IRS and the Treasury Department, including regulations and IRS notices, and the IGA.
 Future guidance, including explanations of and rulings interpreting current authorities, may affect the application of FATCA to Alaris in a manner that is unfavourable to Alaris and holders of Common Shares.